mwaugh0328/heterogeneous-agent-trade/README.md

 HAT is a model where aggregate trade arises from the explicit aggregation of household-level decisions.

 Households live lives similar to the "standard incomplete markets model" where agents face to idiosyncratic productivity and taste shocks (a new part) and have access to a risk free asset.
 Trade in goods follows the Armington tradition  with producers in each country producing a national variety.
-A Ricardian version is in progress.

 The **twist** is that households have random utility over these varieties and they make a discrete choice over the varieties to consume in addition to their savings decisions.
 The explicit aggregation of household-level decisions then determines aggregate trade flows, trade elasticities, and the gains from trade.